sumendar/sumendar.github.io/content/home/about.md

 # About me

 I have in-depth experience on the quantitative field by formatting, managing and analysing the data sets.
-Building, training and evaluating machine learning models using various programming tools like Python, R, database query language SQL and other data visualization tool such as Tableau etc.
+Building, training and evaluating machine learning models using various scripting tools like Python, R, database query language SQL and other data visualization tool such as Tableau etc.

 I have Bachelor’s and master’s degrees with quantitative discipline in: Mathematics, Statistics, Computer science and computer application